dnenov/DynaHutTest/README.md

 # DynaHutTest
-A test repository for DynaHut https://github.com/Dre-Tas/DynaHub
+A test repository for DynaHut

+## This is a temporary repository to trail [DynaHub](https://github.com/Dre-Tas/DynaHub) as a centralized storage space for Dynamo graphs.